Skip to content

 The main script [main] evolves as follows: only the function [thread_function] executed by the threads created by the client is modified.
 The rest of the code remains unchanged.

-# execution of the [dao] layer in a thread
+# executing the [dao] layer in a thread

 # taxpayers is a list of taxpayers